-All models are fitted with a six-speed manual gearbox as standard, while the 1.4 T-GDi and 1.6 CRDi can be had with a seven-speed twin-clutch DCT auto.
-The upgrade is priced at £1,000, and only has a slightly negative effect on emissions and economy.
+All models are fitted with a six-speed ‘intelligent’ manual gearbox as standard, or each one can be had with a seven-speed twin-clutch DCT auto.
+The upgrade is priced at £1,200, and only has a slightly negative effect on emissions and economy.

-The i30 N is the range flagship and the first in a line of performance cars to be launched under the ‘N’ sub-brand.
-The standard i30 N with 247bhp is no longer available.
-Instead, the previously optional Performance version, with an electronic differential, bigger brakes and 271bhp, is now the sole i30 N model, priced at just over £30,000.
+The i30 N hot hatch is the range flagship and was the first in the line of performance cars to be launched under the ‘N’ sub-brand.
+The latest version comes with 276bhp and 392Nm of torque.

 As we've mentioned already, the i30 is in a fiercely competitive class with a variety of very strong rivals.
-Chief among these are mainstream choices such as the VW Golf, Vauxhall Astra, Renault Megane and Peugeot 308.
+Chief among these are mainstream choices such as the VW Golf and Peugeot 308.
 These all have a premium feel about them that the i30 struggles to match.
-Elsewhere, the Skoda Octavia mixes quality and space, the Kia Cee'd is closely related to the i30, while the SEAT Leon, Mazda 3 and Ford Focus are sportier options, the Toyota Auris throws hybrid drive into the mix, the Alfa Romeo Giulietta is ageing but different, while the Fiat Tipo is a budget alternative and the Nissan Pulsar.
+Elsewhere, the Skoda Octavia mixes quality and space, while the SEAT Leon, Mazda3 and Ford Focus are sportier options, the Toyota Corolla throws hybrid drive into the mix, the Alfa Romeo Giulietta is ageing but different, while the Fiat Tipo is a budget alternative.

 In this review